 - Even the smallest details become visible with the...

 To begin with, it is unarguably one of the most convenient thermal imaging cameras that we’ve tested in a while.
 This product is very reliable and lets you use it in the most extreme situations, as it can measure up to 1200 degrees Celsius.

-This thermal camera supports an advanced Wi-Fi support feature that allows it to share the images to the PC with ease.
-Also, we’ve noticed that it can also transfer the pictures to IOS smartphone devices with ease.
+This thermal camera supports an advanced Wi-Fi support feature that allows it to share images with the PC with ease.
+Also, we’ve noticed that it can also transfer pictures to IOS smartphone devices with ease.

-After testing it, we found its infrared lenses to be very useful at detecting the faults that are usually impossible to identify.
+After testing it, we found its infrared lenses to be very useful at detecting faults that are usually impossible to identify.
 Furthermore, its interface is quite user-friendly and easy to understand.

 What could have been better?